ssl-hep/ServiceX/helm/README.md

  # ServiceX - Data Delivery for the HEP Community

-ServiceX is an on-demand data delivery service which strives to provide analysts working in high energy physics with the data they need in an easy, flexible, and highly performant manner.
+ServiceX is an on-demand service that delivers data straight from the grid to high energy physics analysts in an easy, flexible, and highly performant manner.

 ## Features
-- __Experiment-agnostic:__ Supports both the ATLAS and CMS collaborations.
+- __Experiment-agnostic:__ Supports both the ATLAS and CMS collaborations on the LHC.
 - __Custom filters and pre-processing:__ Easily filter events, request specific columns, and unpack compressed formats using the [func-adl](https://github.com/iris-hep/func_adl) analysis description language.
 - __Choose your format:__ ServiceX can deliver data in a variety of columnar formats, including streams of ROOT data, small ROOT files, HDF5, and Apache Arrow buffers.
 - __No hassle:__ ServiceX uses Rucio to find and access data wherever it lives, so users don't have to worry about these details.